Kunio Kishida: The Literary Theatre (1937 - 1954)

 In 1937, Kishida co-founded The Literary Theatre (Bungakuza) with Iwata Toyoo and Michio Kato as a venue to stage Western plays.
 Although similar to the play selections of Osanai's Tsukiji Little Theatre, Kishida proceeded to stage productions that were thematically personal and individualized rather than social and political.

-Kishida's expertise in French drama was a major determinant in the theatre's selection of celebrated playwrights: Roger Martin du Gard, Jules Romains, Jean-Victor Pellerian, Simon Gantillon, and Marcel Pagnol.
+Kishida's expertise in French drama was a major determinant in the theatre's selection of celebrated playwrights: Roger Martin du Gard, Jules Romains, Jean-Victor Pellerin, Simon Gantillon, and Marcel Pagnol.

-In 1938, Kishida was sent by the Japanese government to the southern front of the Marco Polo Bridge Incident in China in order to chronicle the conflict.
+In 1938, Kishida joined the Pen butai (lit.
+"Pen corps"), a government organisation which consisted of authors who travelled the front during the Second Sino-Japanese War to write favourably of Japan's war efforts in China.
+He was sent to the southern front of the Marco Polo Bridge Incident in China in order to chronicle the conflict.
 Considered to be a “safe” literary figure by the increasingly oppressive Japanese government because of his introspective style and non-inflammatory political beliefs, Kishida detailed his travels in China in his book Jugun gojunichi (Following the Troops for Fifty Days).

 However, Kishida's reputation among Japanese audiences suffered throughout the Second World War.
 Since Kishida's plays intentionally lacked political messages, he was one of only a few playwrights whose work was not censored by the right-wing government.
 In contrast to left-wing theatrical troupes, their overtly political, anti-Fascist positions led to their forced suppression and arrests by the police.
 Kishida's ostracization was further intensified by his membership in the ultra-right Imperial Rule Assistance Association (Taisei Yokusankai).
 This government-sponsored society stipulated its participants to comply with the State's policies.
 For Kishida, this meant he had to maintain the status quo through the continued staging of politically neutral plays that did not criticize the government nor espouse progressive ideas.